openebs/website/website/src/blogs/2018-08-30-keeping-openebs-volumes-in-rw-state-during-node-down-scenarios.md

 ---
 title: Keeping OpenEBS volumes in RW state during “Node down” scenarios
-slug: keeping-openebs-volumes-in-rw-state-during-node-down-scenarios
+author: Sai Chaithanya
-author: SAI CHAITHANYA
+author_info: A developer who is always eager to learn, loves algorithms, maths, Kubernetes, and programming, passionate about Data Science.
+Enjoys playing kabaddi and traveling.
 date: 30-08-2018
-tags: Kubernetes, Chaos Engineering, Statefulset, Openebs
+tags: Kubernetes, Chaos Engineering, Statefulset, OpenEBS
 excerpt: In this blog, I will go through a read-only issue faced at our lab in Kubernetes environment while using OpenEBS, and will also go through its possible workarounds.
 ---